Meet Our Officers

 Stephen Davis

-Stephen Davis became President and CEO of Harvesters in July of 2022.
+Stephen Davis serves as the President and CEO of Harvesters.
 He previously served as Chief Operating Officer of Harvesters for seven years.
-Prior to Harvesters, he worked nearly 11 years with the Blue Valley School District in Overland Park, Kansas.
-Stephen was the Director of Budget and Business Operations where he had leadership responsibility for eight departments.
-Prior to that, Stephen served more than eight years in the food service industry as Director of Food and Nutrition Services and then later as Area Manager for Sodexho Management Services at facilities in Oregon, Nevada and California.
+Prior to Harvesters, he worked nearly 11 years with the Blue Valley Unified School District in Overland Park, Kansas as the Director of Budget and Business Operations.
+Prior to that, Stephen served more than eight years in the school food service industry as Director of Food and Nutrition Services and then later as Area Manager for Sodexho Management Services at facilities in Oregon, Nevada and California.

 Stephen earned his MBA at Mid-America Nazarene University and a bachelor’s degree in Food Science and Human Nutrition from Washington State University.
-While at the Blue Valley School District, Stephen was a member of the Kansas Association of Business Officials, serving as Vice President, President Elect and then President in the 2014-2015 school year.
+While at the Blue Valley School District, Stephen was a member of the Kansas Association of School Business Officials, serving as Vice President, President-Elect and then President in the 2014-2015 school year.

-Stephen has served on many Feeding America national network committees including: Annual Leadership Conference Planning, Member Engagement (Better Together) Committee, Connect (IT) Council, Contract Task Force, Food Packing Task Force, Disaster Response Committee, Mid-West Regional Disaster Response Committee, USDA/TEFAP Task Force, and the Operations Technology Consortium.
+Stephen has served on many Feeding America national network committees, including: Co-Chair of the Disaster Response Advisory Council, Carbon Offset Task Force, Connect (IT) Council, Annual Leadership Conference Planning C-Suite Steering Committee, Member Engagement (Better Together) Committee, Contract Task Force Sub-Committee, Food Packing Task Force, Mid-West Regional Disaster Response Committee, USDA/TEFAP Task Force, and the Operations Technology Consortium.

-His community involvement includes time as a board member and current board president of the Blue Valley Industrial Association and a board member for the Kansas City Industrial Council.
-Past activities include serving on several other community nonprofit boards in the Kansas City region and other ad hoc advisory groups within the region.
-Stephen lives in Lenexa with his wife and daughter.
+His community involvement includes time as a board member and board president of the Blue Valley Industrial Association and a board member for the Kansas City Industrial Council.
+He has also served on other community nonprofit boards in the Kansas City region and other ad hoc advisory groups within the region.

 Robin Potts